UEFA Euro 2012: Concerns and controversies

 After Poland and Ukraine were chosen by a vote of the UEFA Executive Committee as host countries for Euro 2012, several issues arose, which jeopardised the Polish/Ukrainian host status.

-In Ukraine there were financial difficulties related to stadium and infrastructure renovation related to the economic crisis.
+In Ukraine, the stadium and infrastructure renovation incurred financial difficulties due to the 2008 financial crisis.
 In Poland, issues arose related to corruption within the Polish Football Association.
 In April 2009 however, the president of UEFA, Michel Platini announced that all was on track and that he saw no major problems.
 After a UEFA delegation visited Ukraine in September 2011, he stated the country was "virtually ready for Euro 2012".

 In the UK, there were allegations of racism in football in both host countries.
 The main cause of discussion was the BBC current affairs programme Panorama, entitled Euro 2012: Stadiums of Hate, which included recent footage of supporters chanting various antisemitic slogans and displays of white power symbols and banners in Poland, plus Nazi salutes and the beating of South Asians in Ukraine.
 The documentary was first echoed in much of the British press, but was then attacked for being one-sided and unethical: critics included other British media outlets; anti-racism campaigners, black and Jewish community leaders in Poland; Polish and Ukrainian politicians and journalists; England fans visiting the host nations and Gary Lineker, a British football star.

 In response to Yulia Tymoshenko's hunger strike and her mistreatment in a Ukrainian prison some European politicians and governments announced that they would boycott the matches in Ukraine.

 Ukraine came under criticism from animal welfare organisations for killing stray cats and dogs in order to prepare for Euro 2012.
 Ukrainian Ministry of Ecology and Natural Resources and Minister of the Environment promised to take action to prevent killing animals but it still remains unclear how these measures were enforced.
 The ministry's comments also suggested this would only be a temporary measure, drawing further criticism.

 Bomb explosions took place in Dnipropetrovsk, Ukraine, on 27 April 2012 and were described as a terrorist attack that may jeopardise the organisation of the tournament in Ukraine.

 Other important issues were associated with FEMEN's group protests against prostitution and sex tourism in Ukraine, and enormous increases in hotel prices by many hoteliers in the country.

 In total, four nations were fined by UEFA for racist activities by their fans (none of them were hosts): Germany, Spain, Croatia and Russia.